Behordeun/Python-Tweet-Streamer/README.md

 #### NB:

-Only seventeen (17) attributes were collected and stored into the database.
-If you are interested in more features, then you can tweak both the attached SQL file [tweet_db.sql](https://github.com/Behordeun/tweet-streamer-MYSQL/blob/5fc999f497bacdf01ba29659232e7a609359ce4e/tweet_db.sql) and the python file [app.py](https://github.com/Behordeun/tweet-streamer-MYSQL/blob/5fc999f497bacdf01ba29659232e7a609359ce4e/app.py)
+Only twenty (20) data points (attributes) were collected and stored into the database.
+If you are interested in more features, then you can tweak both the attached SQL file [tweet_db.sql](https://github.com/Behordeun/tweet-streamer-MYSQL/blob/5fc999f497bacdf01ba29659232e7a609359ce4e/tweet_db.sql) and the python file [app.py](https://github.com/Behordeun/tweet-streamer-MYSQL/blob/5fc999f497bacdf01ba29659232e7a609359ce4e/app.py) to suit your use case.

 Please feel free to fork this repo if you are interested in contributing to the project as I look forward to adding addional features to the app in due time.